 Evidently, by regularly tracking and measuring the success of your direct response marketing efforts, you can make informed decisions about how to allocate resources and optimize your campaigns for maximum effectiveness.

-Best practices for crafting effective direct marketing campaigns
+Best practices for crafting effective and action-oriented marketing campaigns

 Here are a few best practices for crafting effective direct marketing campaigns: